Featured Image

 Vendor Risk Assessments & Hidden Recurring Commitments

 When founding teams find a way to survive their first vendor risk assessment -- usually on the tail end of making their first enterprise sale -- it's a moment that calls for celebration.
-At Havoc Shield, one of the absolute best moments for us is when a client calls us back and says "with your help, we made it through that security questionnaire" -- it's a celebration on our end too!
+At Havoc Shield, one of the absolute best moments for us is when a client calls us back and says, "With your help, we made it through that security questionnaire" -- it's a celebration on our end too!

 The Representations You Make